cycle/docs/docs/en/relation/has-one.md

 print_r($users);
 ```

-Cycle `Select` can automatically join related tables on the first `where` condition.
+Cycle ORM `Select` can automatically join related tables on the first `where` condition.
 The previous example can be
 rewritten:

 ```php